 THE TERPENE CHART:

 Currently, there are at least 20,000 different terpenes in existence and the cannabis plant has more than 100 of these terpenes.
-Many terpenes that are produced by the cannabis plant are also found elsewhere in nature.
+Many terpenes produced by the cannabis plant are also found elsewhere in nature.
 However, there are a couple of terpenes that are in high concentrations in cannabis plants.
 Here are the ones to know.

 Myrcene, which can also be found in mangoes, is the primary terpene found in cannabis plants.
-Myrcene has relaxing properties as well as anti-inflammatory properties.
+It has relaxing properties as well as anti-inflammatory properties.
 Strains that are high in myrcene are Skunk XL, White Widow, and Special Kush.
 MYRCENE

 The second most abundant terpene found in cannabis, limonene can also be found in various citrus fruits and is responsible for the citrusy smell.
 Limonene can also help to bust stress and enhance mood.
 Strains high in Limonene include Sour Diesel and OG Kush as well as Super Lemon Haze.
 LIMONENE

 If you’ve ever used lavender for its relaxant effects, then you’re familiar with the terpene linalool.
 Linalool is widely known for the stress-relieving, anti-anxiety, and anti-depressant effects.
-Linalool can help to balance out the anxious side effect sometimes produced by THC and this makes it an ideal terpene for the treatment of anxiety.
-Linalool is present in strains like Special Kush, Amnesia Haze, and OG Shark.
+It can help to balance out the anxious side effect sometimes produced by THC and this makes it an ideal terpene for the treatment of anxiety.
+Also, is present in strains like Special Kush, Amnesia Haze, and OG Shark.
 LINANOOL

 OUR CUSTOMER PROMISE: